 Meet Acting Commander Kate Taylor.
 This year marks her 30th year of policing.

-Prior to joining WA Police, she was a student enjoying a long summer break prior to a new university year commencing and working part time at Crown Casino.
+Prior to joining the WA Police Force, she was a student enjoying a long summer break prior to a new university year commencing and working part time at Crown Casino.
 It was during that break that she decided that she might want to change career paths from becoming a Japanese interpreter.